department-of-veterans-affairs/va.gov-team/products/iris/IRIS Design + Content Specifications.md

 - Additional notes about interactions or content that apply globally will be updated as necessary and tracked on our [board](https://app.zenhub.com/workspaces/orchidiris-5f29c3a0250c8f001f1397ac/board?repos=285091133
 )

-## Per Page Specifications TO DO
+## Per Page Specifications
-The most updated version of the full prototype will be added.
+The most updated version of the full prototype will be added as it is built - please see the IRIS board in Github for the stories.

-Documentation containing descriptions, interaction notes, and content for each chapter's pages is included below where possible.
+Documentation containing descriptions, interaction notes, and content for each chapter's pages is included below or on the stories.

 - **Drupal content pages**
    - [Drupal content pages](LINK) note we're not sure if this is going to be a new Contact us experience on Drupal or not - discussion with public team may address this?